AbsaOSS/hyperdrive/README.md

 ## What is Hyperdrive?

-Hyperdrive is a configurable and scalable ingestion platform that allows data movement and transformation from the fast to the batch layer in a Lambda Architecture on top of Apache Spark.
+Hyperdrive is a configurable and scalable ingestion platform that allows data movement and transformation from streaming sources with exactly-once fault-tolerance semantics by using Apache Spark Structured Streaming.

-It is composed of two main modules: triggers and ingestors.

-The triggers define when ingestions must happen, the ingestor defines how.

-The trigger is developed in a separate repository: https://github.com/AbsaOSS/hyperdrive-trigger
+In Hyperdrive, each ingestion is defined by the five components reader, manager, decoder, transformer and writer.
+This separation allows to adapt to different streaming sources and sinks, while reusing transformations common across multiple ingestion pipelines.
 ## Motivation
-In environments composed of multiple and diverse data sources, getting access to all of them as well as creating a data lake is quite a challenging task.

-On top of that, the need for near real time has become a trend.
-In some cases, reacting to end-of-day files in batch way is simply not acceptable anymore.

-One approach that has been gathering momentum to unify those worlds is to use the so called Lambda Architecture (http://lambda-architecture.net/), by defining two layers, fast and batch, and how they should play together.
-However, there are two main issues.

-First, for large organizations, it is simply not possible to have all source systems to implement their own Lambdas, due to technical, organizational, priority or political issues - or all of those together.

-Second, the ingestion from fast into batch layer is not yet standardized in the industry.
-Parameters such as periodicity might be source-dependent, which makes it harder to create a silver bullet solution that is resource-savvy.

-From that, if the task of deciding when and what to ingest is put on data producers' shoulders, it becomes possible to create a general solution for ingestion.
-This is what Hyperdrive is intended to be.
+Similar to batch processing, data ingestion pipelines are needed to process streaming data sources.
+While solutions for data pipelines exist, exactly-once fault-tolerance in streaming processing is an intricate problem and cannot be solved with the same strategies that exist for batch processing.

+This is the gap the Hyperdrive aims to fill, by leveraging the exactly-once guarantee of Spark's Structured Streaming and by providing a flexible data pipeline.

 ## Architecture
-Hyperdrive separates the framework in two independent components: ingestors and triggers.
-For the rest of this document, an ingestion will mean data movement from the fast into the batch layer, with or without transformations.

-### Ingestors

-Ingestors define how an ingestion must happen.
-To do that, it defines 6 components: readers, managers, decoders, transformers, writers and drivers.
+The data ingestion pipeline of Hyperdrive consists of five components: readers, managers, decoders, transformers, writers.

-#### Readers
-Readers define how to connect to sources, e.g. how to connect to Kafka in a secure cluster by providing security directives, which topic and brokers to connect to.
+- **Readers** define how to connect to sources, e.g. how to connect to Kafka in a secure cluster by providing security directives, which topic and brokers to connect to.

-#### Managers
-Managers define extra configurations for readers and writers, e.g. Kafka offset settings.
+- **Managers** define extra configurations for readers and writers, e.g. Kafka offset settings.

-#### Decoders
-Decoders define how to convert the payload into DataFrames, e.g. decoding from binary into Avro after retrieving the schema from schema registry.
+- **Decoders** define how to convert the payload into DataFrames, e.g. decoding from binary into Avro after retrieving the schema from schema registry.

-#### Transformers
-Defines transformations to be applied to the decoded DataFrame, e.g. dropping columns
+- **Transformers** define transformations to be applied to the decoded DataFrame, e.g. dropping columns

-#### Writers
-Defines where DataFrames should be sent after the transformations, e.g. into HDFS as Parquet files.
+- **Writers** define where DataFrames should be sent after the transformations, e.g. into HDFS as Parquet files.

-#### Drivers
-Configures the whole pipeline after receiving the configuration specification, e.g. a properties file.

-### Triggers
-Triggers define when an ingestion should be executed and how it should be requested.

-To do this, they need need to define triggering policies, capacity management, Spark job watching capabilities and failure recovery features.

-Triggering policies are configurable.
-For watching jobs and recovering from failures, triggers use Spark Launchers provided by Spark itself, databases to persist the state, and YARN REST apis to connect to the cluster after a failure.
-For capacity management, triggers can be configured to not allow more than a given number of parallel ingestions.

-## Usage
-To use Hyperdrive, it is first necessary to configure the trigger and the ingestor.

-### Ingestor
+### Built-in components
-To use Hyperdrive Ingestor, it is necessary to first configure it.
-The template located at ```driver/src/resources/Ingestion.properties.template``` exemplifies the configurations.

-The settings starting with ```component.``` define which components should implement each of the responsibilities described in [Ingestors](#ingestors).

-Settings starting with ```reader.``` will be used by [readers](#readers), the ones starting with ```manager.``` will configure [managers](#managers), and so on, for each component.

-For now, there is a Hyperdrive driver located at ```za.co.absa.hyperdrive.driver.drivers.PropertiesIngestionDriver```, in the ```driver``` module.
-Upon running ```mvn clean package``` at the root level of the project, a runnable JAR will be generated under ```target``` in the driver module.
-You can invoke that JAR via ```spark-submit```.

-Due to Spark-Kafka integration issues, it will **only work with Spark 2.3+**.

-The built-in components have the following capabilities:

-- *reader* - Connects to a secure Kafka broker.
+- `KafkaStreamReader` - Connects to a secure Kafka broker.
-- *manager* - defines checkpoints for the stream reader and writer.
+- `CheckpointOffsetManager` - defines checkpoints for the stream reader and writer.
-- *decoder* - decodes the payload as Confluent Avro, retrieving the schema from the specified Schema Registry.
+- `ConfluentAvroKafkaStreamDecoder` - decodes the payload as Confluent Avro (through [ABRiS](https://github.com/AbsaOSS/ABRiS)), retrieving the schema from the specified Schema Registry.
+This decoder is capable of seamlessly handling whatever schemas the payload messages are using.
-- *transformer* - selects all columns from the decoded DataFrame.
+- `ColumnSelectorStreamTransformer` - selects all columns from the decoded DataFrame.
-- *writer* - writes the DataFrame as Parquet, in **append** mode, by invoking Spark's ```processAllAvailable``` method on the stream writer.
+- `ParquetStreamWriter` - writes the DataFrame as Parquet, in **append** mode, by invoking Spark's ```processAllAvailable``` method on the stream writer.

-### Trigger
-*Coming soon.*

-## Extensions
-Both, Hyperdrive trigger and ingestor are extensible.
+- `ParquetPartitioningStreamWriter` - writes the DataFrame as Parquet, partitioned by the ingestion date and an auto-incremented version number.

-### Ingestor
+### Custom components
 Custom components can be implemented using the [Component Archetype](component-archetype) following the API defined in the package `za.co.absa.hyperdrive.ingestor.api`
 - A custom component has to be a class which extends either of the abstract classes `StreamReader`, `OffsetManager`, `StreamDecoder`, `StreamTransformer` or `StreamWriter`
 - The class needs to have a companion object which implements the corresponding trait `StreamReaderFactory`, `OffsetManagerFactory`, `StreamDecoderFactory`, `StreamTransformerFactory` or `StreamWriterFactory`